 GMP vector for the HIV cure project was completed, and the automated GMP cell-processing protocol was locked.
 Successive pilot runs yielded confirming data regarding the ability to generate sufficient numbers of protected target cells for the cell therapy.
 AGT used a registered (non-IND) clinical trial to gather HIV-infected persons’ blood to test the cell manufacturing and final vector in order to produce the required data for the IND document to be submitted to the FDA, and to validate the treatment protocol before moving into clinical trials in 2018.

 American Gene Technologies™ (AGT) had a successful pre-IND meeting with the FDA for AGT103, an HIV cure.
-This meeting launched the IND development process and the planned clinical trial in 2017.
+This meeting launched the IND development process and the planned clinical trial.
 AGT filed patents for unique drug candidates that demonstrated high efficacy against the HIV virus in preliminary tests.
 AGT launched it Series D funding round to support the HIV clinical trials.

 American Gene Technologies™ (AGT) continued to target its drug development efforts toward the projects with the clearest path to clinical studies.
 This work resulted in advanced genetic vector developments for HIV/AIDS, liver cancer and phenylketonuria (PKU).
 AGT also received an NIH grant for development of familial dysautonomia (FD) blindness therapeutic, initiated mouse studies on HCC with Dr. Dean Felsher at Stanford, and initiated its Phenylketonuria (PKU) project with University Pittsburgh Children’s Hospital.
 We retained Chief Scientific Officer David Pauza, a distinguished scientist with decades of experience in genetics, immunology and virology.
 We welcomed former Wisconsin Governor and U.S. Secretary of Health and Human Services Tommy Thompson as a senior advisor.
 We also successfully closed Series C financing.